 5. Parade in Jesus’ Birth Town – Israel

 In Bethlehem, the Church of the Nativity stands over the traditional site of the stable where Jesus was born.
 On Christmas, a massive procession is led through the city and a flame is passed throughout the crowd to light onlooker's candles.

 The Christmas tree in your living room is actually a tradition that originated in Germany.
 According to History.com:

 Decorating evergreen trees had always been a part of the German winter solstice tradition.
 The first “Christmas trees” explicitly decorated and named after the Christian holiday, appeared in Strasbourg, in Alsace in the beginning of the 17th century.

-Instead of pine trees, Christians in India decorate banana or mango trees for Christmas, giving their celebration a tropical feel.
+Instead of pine trees, Christians in India decorate banana or mango trees for Christmas as tradition, giving their celebration a tropical feel.

 In Russia, the traditional Christian Christmas season is being replaced by the secular Festival of Winter, but some Christmas traditions remain, like the Babushka:

 Babushka is a traditional Christmas figure who distributes presents to children.
 Her name means grandmother and the legend is told that she declined to go with the wise men to see Jesus because of the cold weather.
 However, she regretted not going and set off to try and catch up, filling her basket with presents.
 She never found Jesus, and that is why she visits each house, leaving toys for good children.

 In Italy, it is Christmas tradition that children go from house to house reciting hymns and poems in exchange for money to buy presents.
 The Christmas season is three weeks long, starting eight days before Christmas and extending until Epiphany on January 6th.